DeepshikaGhale/Web-Final-Project-Persona/READMe.md

     //adds data to dbcontext but it does not give positive response,
     //i also tried using other methods of Assert class but it still does not work

+## Progress - Check-In 3

+For the third check-in, the following tasks have been completed:

+1. Add test method to the Unit Test Project
+2. Added identity framework partially to the project.
+3. Performed CRUD from web application
+4. Integrated persona Web API to the web application.
+6. Added three more test method in unit test.
+Only two unit test works out of four unit tests.
+I tried to test if the get method will work but it didn't well.

 <!-- Add any additional information, images, or diagrams related to your project -->

 ## Getting Started